smudge/decks/railsconf-2022/slides.md

 # &nbsp;

 <!--
 And so now it's 2022.
-And as you can see, my face, along with the rest of me, has made it here to RailsConf Portland.
+And as you can see, my disembodied face, along with the rest of me, has made it here to RailsConf Portland.
 -->

 ---